benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             loadVampauth()

         if not Vampauth then
+            return false,
-            return false, "could not load Vampauth"
+                "could not load Vampauth"
         end

         local success, result =
             pcall(function()
                 return Vampauth.new({
-                    projectId = PROJECT_ID,
+                    projectId =
+                        PROJECT_ID,

-                    authSecret = AUTH_SECRET,
+                    authSecret =
+                        AUTH_SECRET,

-                    hwid = getHWID(),
+                    hwid =
+                        getHWID(),

-                    debug = false
+                    debug =
+                        false
                 })
             end)

-        if not success or not result then return false,
+        if not success
+            or not result then

+            return false,
                 "authentication failed"
         end

-        vampauthClient = result
+        vampauthClient =
+            result
     end

     local success, valid, data =
         pcall(function()
-            return vampauthClient:Check(key)
+            return vampauthClient:
+                Check(key)
         end)

     if not success then